 Course is an introduction to the art of film.
 The goal is to instill an appreciation for film as an art form.
 Course looks at the breadth of film as an art form by covering aspects of film from the style, theme, genre, cinematic techniques, etc. Satisfies a humanities/fine arts/English requirement.

 Contemporary American Film (5)

 Examines contemporary American movies: directors, actors, style, and themes of cultural diversity.
 Focuses on the examination of popular films for greater understanding of cinematic aesthetics and greater awareness of how movies today both reflect and influence values of our culture, with special focus on diversity of gender, ethnicity and class.
-Satisfies a humanities and the diversity course requirements.
+Satisfies a humanities/fine arts/English requirement.

 Introduction to Film: Genres (5)

 Introduces film genres such as thrillers, film noir, melodramas, westerns, documentary or culturally-specific films.
 Examines the literary, mythic and historical aspects of the different genres.
 Examines the social and political significance of different genres through the use of specific films watched in class.
 PREREQUISITE: Eligible for ENGL 099 or instructor's permission.
 Satisfies a humanities/fine arts/English requirement.
 Formerly HUMAN 272.